-- ! - Only run the router with a cellular antenna connected to the main antenna connector, as the energy from the transmission is effectively reflected by the open end and can damage the equipment. - The DIV cellular antenna is required for the MIMO DL functionality. - Recommended tightening moment for screwing the antenna to the SMA female connectors is 0.9 Nm.
+Only run the router with a cellular antenna connected to the main antenna connector, as the energy from the transmission is effectively reflected by the open end and can damage the equipment.

+Recommended tightening moment for screwing the antenna to the SMA female connectors is 0.9 Nm.